We have organic seed of both summer and winter squash, and all of our seeds are the finest heirloom quality obtainable.

 Squashes come in two forms:

---Summer squashes are harvested and cooked in the immature state.
+Summer squashes -- are harvested and cooked in the immature state.
 Plant in full sun.
 Harvest when fruits are small and tender - you should still be able to pierce the rind easily with your fingernail.
-They should be used right away (with the exception of Zapallo which makes a (not very good) winter squash and keeps pretty well).
-Our summer squashes are bush types to conserve space.
+They should be used right away* Our summer squashes are bush types to conserve space.
 Pick fruits small and often.

---Winter squashes have hard rinds and firm, close-grained, fine-flavored flesh.
+Winter squashes -- have hard rinds and firm, close-grained, fine-flavored flesh.
 Tolerates light shade but does better in full sun.
 Harvest when fruits are fully hardened and ribs/humps are pronounced.
 Harvest with an inch of stem and store in a cool, frost-free space.
+Properly stored winter squash can keep for months.

 Plant in warm soil, 70 degrees or more, or start indoors 1 month before last frost and plant out once weather has warmed.
 Likes well-composted soil and reliable water.